cnuernber/tmdjs/topics/Reductions.md

 nil
 ```

-Transducers are fast - after looking at this pathway we cound it
+Transducers are fast - after looking at this pathway we found the
-pays a lot for each nth call.
+`nth` call is relatively expensive.
 The datatype library has a way
-to get the fastest access available for a given container.
+to get the fastest nth-like access available for a given container.
 Columns overload
 this pathway such that if there are no missing they use the fastest
 access for their buffer, else they have to wrap a missing check.
 Regardless,
 this gets us a solid improvement: